 Preventive controls should restrict the amount of potentially harmful and compliance-breaking situations that arise by having monitoring systems in place along with safeguards ready at critical control points.
 Corrective actions should address a specific occurrence and must outline steps towards a proper procedure to address that particular circumstance.
 Both sets of controls must have a system of checks and balances to verify all stages of implementation and application upon review.

-Deploying the SWK Enterprise Management Food and Beverage bundle delivers real-time supply chain monitoring functionality as well as control records for quality assurance tasks.
+Deploying the SWK Sage X3 Food & Beverage bundle delivers real-time supply chain monitoring functionality as well as control records for quality assurance tasks.
 This enables you to establish and map out your own checkpoints at critical control stages for inventory quality management.
 Automated shipping and warehouse management features also provide the ability to maintain accurate records of supply chain procedural operations to document process control practices.

 3. Recordkeeping & Reporting

 Distributors in sectors that handle consumable products often must maintain records for multiple functions in order to demonstrate compliance with regulatory best practices.
 As per the modified FSMA rules, food and beverage distributors also have reporting obligations that must be met at regular intervals to maintain their qualification status.
 If a foodborne illness outbreak occurs or if the FDA has reason to believe an outbreak may occur at a certain facility, then this qualification may be revoked and only the process data which has been captured may prove either an error or that the noncompliant practices have been resolved.